sh-pratap/sh-pratap/README.md

 # About Me:
-Hello, I'm Shresth Pratap I like to build some projects in my free time. <br> I mostly work with Python.
+Hello, I'm Shresth Pratap I like to build some projects in my free time.